GaryS007/Project-3/README.md

 The entire game runs on a While loop and the loop will end when total guesses reaches 5.

+## User Experience

+* Player is greeted with relevant messaging and instructions to play the game.
+* a Random Word will be chosen so the player can start guessing.
+* Player can now enter a letter into the input field.
+* After guessing a letter, the player should know if their guess is right or wrong.
+* After guessing a letter, the player should know how many guesses remain if they got it wrong.
+* After guessing the word correctly, the player should be informed that they are victorious.
+* If the player guessed the word incorrectly, they should be informed that they have lost and be told what the word was.
+* The player should then be given the option to restart the game.

 ## Testing

 I have manually tested my project throughout the entire process of building it by doing the following: